Bus rapid transit in New Jersey: Bergen BRT

-While served in part by rail, adjacent Bergen and Passaic counties nonetheless rely heavily on bus mass transit for public transportation.
-The Passaic-Bergen Rail Line is a now dormant project that would have created a cross-county (east-west) system using DMUs.
-The Northern Branch Corridor Project, advanced to environmental impact statement stage, is a planned extension of the Hudson Bergen Light Rail serving the eastern part of region closest to the Hudson Palisades.
-Various studies have been conducted and proposals have been made to create a comprehensive bus network, including the development of BRT routes concentrated in the vicinity of NJ Route 17, a frequently congested commercial and commuter corridor between the Meadowlands Sports Complex and the New York State line, running on a southeast-northwest diagonal between NJT's Main-Bergen and Pascack Valley rail lines.
-Of particular focus is the Hackensack/Paramus area, where there is a concentration of "activity generators" -shopping malls, colleges, hospitals, and government offices - both north and south of Route 4, an important east-west corridor.
+While served in part by rail, adjacent Bergen and Passaic counties nonetheless rely heavily on bus service for public transportation.
+Efforts to expand rail service with the Northern Branch Corridor Project have been proposed and stalled.
+The Passaic–Bergen–Hudson Transit Project is study to improve cross-county (east-west) connectivity using light rail DMUs or buses.

+Various studies have been conducted and proposals have been made to create a comprehensive bus network, including the development of BRT routes concentrated in the vicinity of NJ Route 17, a frequently congested commercial and commuter corridor between the Meadowlands Sports Complex and the New York State line, running on a southeast–northwest diagonal between NJT's Main/Bergen and Pascack Valley rail lines.
+Of particular focus is the Hackensack–Paramus area, where there is a concentration of "activity generators"—shopping malls, colleges, hospitals, and government offices—both north and south of Route 4, an important east–west corridor.
 The intersection of Routes 4 and 17 is one of the busiest in the world.
 Largely "built-out", Bergen and Passaic are seeing a trend toward transit oriented development conducive to BRT.

-Route 17 Bergen Rapid Transit Study (2006)

-In the 2006 final report Route 17 Bergen Rapid Transit Study STV Incorporated proposed two BRT lines would have originated/terminated at Secaucus Junction, a major NJT rail interchange station between New York Penn Station and Newark Penn Station.
+In the 2006 report Route 17 Bergen Rapid Transit Study, STV Group proposed two BRT lines would have originated/terminated at Secaucus Junction, a major NJT rail interchange station between New York Penn Station and Newark Penn Station.
 At the time Access to the Region's Core (ARC), an extensive rail infrastructure project which included new Hudson River tunnel was in its planning stages with the presumption it would be built.
 ARC was canceled in 2010.
 The Blue Route would have travelled from the northern part of the county and then run express from Hackensack along Interstate 80 and the New Jersey Turnpike.
 The Orange Route would have travelled from Paramus through the southern part of the county.

-Northeast NJ Metro Mobility Study (2009–2012)

-Initiated in 2009 with the participation NJTPA, NJT, and Coach USA, a wide-ranging Northeast New Jersey Metro Mobility Study is examining improvements to bus service in bi-county region and proximate areas in Essex, Hudson, Orange, Rockland and Manhattan.
-Particular attention is given to the plaza, bridge and bus station named for George Washington.
-Potential improvements include new and restructured bus and shuttle routes; vanpool, carpool, or other non-traditional transit programs and subsidies; BBS lanes, queue jumping, and transit signal priority to expedite buses through congested intersections; new or enhanced park and ride facilities and transit hubs; improved passenger facilities and access at bus stops; and informational enhancements and better coordination of various transit services.
-In 2012, NJDOT allocated nearly $1million in funding.